alexporrello/DesktopPublisherAssistant/README.md

 # Desktop Publisher Assistant

 Desktop Publisher Assistant is a powerful organization tool created for Desktop Publishers at National Instruments.
-It was created not only to automate many desktop publishing procedures, but also to minimize mistakes.
+It was created to automate many desktop publishing procedures and to minimize mistakes.

 ![](readme-images/main-application.PNG)